Configuring Windows 11 Insider Previews for Optimal Performance: A Practical Guide

 Choosing the Right Insider Channel

-Pick the channel that matches how much risk you will tolerate.
+Pick the channel that matches the amount of grief you are prepared to take on.
 Canary and Dev get the newest code and more bugs.
-Beta and Release Preview are closer to stable.
-If you want early features for testing, choose Dev.
-If you want fewer surprises, choose Beta or Release Preview.
+Beta and Release Preview sit closer to stable.
+If I want early features for testing, I use Dev.
+If I want fewer surprises, I use Beta or Release Preview.
 I use Dev on a spare machine and Release Preview on a secondary daily driver.

 Steps